 The College prospectus and website (www.woking.ac.uk) provides much useful information and news about the College.
-Planners have been issued to students and these set out in detail useful information about a variety aspects of College life.
+The Student Handbook has been issued to students and these set out in detail useful information a variety of aspects about College life.

-Each student has been allocated a Personal Tutor to support them while they are at College and he/she will normally be your first point of contact.
+Each student has been allocated a Personal Tutor to support them while they are at College and this member of staff will normally be your first point of contact.
 However, the Heads of Year and members of the Senior Leadership Team are also available to discuss any matters that concern you.